 Analogue-to-Digital Converters (ADCs)

 An analogue-to-digital converter (ADC) is a device which converts an input analogue voltage level into a representative digital value.
 They are commonly used in embedded electronics to measure things such as values from an analogue sensor or voltage rails (typically fed through resistor dividers).
-They are very popular and many microcontrollers have one or more built in ADCs, with each ADC has multiple inputs (5 to 12 is common) shared with GPIO.
+They are very popular and many microcontrollers have one or more built-in ADCs, with each ADC having multiple inputs (5 to 12 is common) shared with GPIO.
 You can also get stand-alone ADC ICs which normally offer greater precision and resolutions.

 Microcontroller ADCs

-On the left-hand side of the below image is a schematic diagram on the of a Nordic nRF52 MCU with the ADC pins highlighted.
+On the left-hand side of the below image is a schematic diagram of a Nordic nRF52 MCU with the ADC pins highlighted.
 There are 8 ADC channels, AIN0 through AIN7 (4 to 7 are called ANx not AINx for some reason).
 Firmware can connect any one of these channels to the internal ADC peripheral which can then measure the voltage at that pin.
-The right-hand side shows the same ADC peripheral in the MCUs block diagram.
+The right-hand side shows the same ADC peripheral in the MCU’s block diagram.

 Accuracy And Resolution